 Trust me, traveling to Turkey does not need to be done in a group trip or with a tour operator.
-Let me convince you that you can do this on your own and no doubt you are going to have the time of your life.
+Let me convince you that you can do this on your own and I am sure you are going to have the time of your life.

-I called this blog the ultimate Turkey itinerary for 2 weeks because I squeezed in all the best places to visit in Turkey into 14 days.
+I called this blog the ultimate Turkey itinerary for 2 weeks because I squeezed in most of the best places to visit in Turkey into 14 days.
 I would suggest to pick your favorites from this itinerary and skip some places if you only have 7 or 10 days for your Turkey trip.